victor-busami/AI-CRIME-DETECTION-SYSTEM/README.md

 ## Customization

 - **Change Admin Credentials:**
-  - Edit the `ADMIN_USERNAME` and `ADMIN_PASSWORD` variables in `app.py`.
+  - The default admin credentials are set in the database on first run.
+To change, edit the logic in `SecurityManager.create_default_admin()` in `app.py` and delete `users.db` to reset.

 - **Add More Locations:**
   - Update the `LOCATION_COORDS` dictionary in `app.py`.

 ## License

 This project is for educational and demonstration purposes.
-Please check the licenses of YOLOv8 and Hugging Face models for production/commercial use.
+Please check the licenses of YOLOv8, CLIP, and Hugging Face models for production/commercial use.

 ---